 common challenges and solutions.

-Full assessment of all aspects of the service we are monitoring: availability, accessibility, acceptability, affordability and appropriateness.
-This will require a set of effective data collection tools that can later be adjusted and finalised for routine monitoring.
-This will identify several specific essential aspects of the service that will become a focus of further systematic monitoring and the desired improvements.
+Full assessment of the service we monitor: availability, accessibility, acceptability, affordability and appropriateness.
+This requires effective data collection tools that can later be adjusted and finalised for routine monitoring.
+This monitoring will identify essential aspects of the service that will become a focus of further systematic monitoring and the desired improvements.

-Develop a plan for routine monitoring including staffing, budgeting, data collection and management, production, presentation and further use of findings and recommendations.
+Develop a plan for routine monitoring, including staffing, budgeting, data collection and management, production, presentation and further use of findings and recommendations.

-Creation/adjustment of data collection and management tools.
+Creation and adjustment of data collection and management tools.